 For people used to being active in their backyards, these machines will not present too much of a challenge.

-Having said that, bear in mind that they can still be a strain on the back if you not too fit.
+Having said that, bear in mind that they can still be a strain on your back, especially if you not too fit.
 A manual pole pruner will be slower but it will be lighter.

 The biggest problem with any chainsaw is kick-back.
 If the blade jams in the wood, the power of the motor kicks back.
-With powerful chain saws this can mean they twist out your hand!
+With powerful chain saws this can mean they twist out of inexperienced hands.